Who are Manafort and Gates?

 Manafort joined the Trump campaign in March 2016 and was promoted campaign manager after Trump fired Corey Lewandowski.
 He then brought in Gates as his deputy.

-Gates, however, headed over to the Republican National Committee and later the pro-Trump non-profit called American First Policies where one of the perks was regular access to the Trump White House.
+Gates, however, headed over to the Republican National Committee and later a pro-Trump nonprofit called American First Policies where one of the perks was regular access to the Trump White House.

 That ended in March when Gates was forced out after the AP reported on his ties to Deripaska.